nicolasvancan/monvandb/diary/1_understanding_rdms.md

 # First Step Understanding what is a rdms

-When I decided that I wanted to build my own database from scratch, a lot of doubts emerged, including this principal one: What is in fact a Database?
+When I decided that I wanted to build my own database from scratch, a lot of doubts emerged, including this basic one: What is in fact a Database?

 So I ran looking for projects, files, documents, that could describe how databases are normally built.
 Unfortunately, some of them are kind of a Black Box, and others open projects were to complex to have a basic understanding rapidly.
-Nontheless I could find some usefull articles and resumed ideas of what a database idea is and some start points for what I wanted to build.
+Nontheless, I could find some usefull articles and resumed ideas of what a database idea is and some start points for what I wanted to build.

 I took a look into SQLite projects, which gave me a good idea about what is the purpous of a database and some overviews about architectural software implementations.
 For those who may be interested in reading it, the link to the documentations follows in [link](https://www.sqlite.org/docs.html).
 The source code of the project can be found [here](https://github.com/sqlite/sqlite/tree/master).

 Behind almost every single rdms database there is a efficient Data Structure, used to perform fast searches through indexed data.
 B-Tree and B+Tree are often used as databases those data structures.
 Clearly it's just a small part of a Big Project, but we must start small to get big.
-Indexes, tables, Views, Commands, Cache, and many other features will be further covered as soon I advance and create
+Indexes, tables, Views, Commands, Cache, and many other features will be further covered as soon as I advance and create basic features.

 In this first section I'm going to understand deeply how does a B-Tree work and how it is dumped, read, updated, to a database file using OS FileSystem.
 The main objective of the initials commits and the first generated tag is to undestand some main concepts of the B-Tree data structure, how to work with files containing that data, and build up the core methodes to work with this data.